 The following helper functions are thus provided:

-Those functions takes memory blocks (wrapped in mgis::span objects) and checks that the size of those blocks are consistent.
+Those functions takes memory blocks (wrapped in std::span objects) and checks that the size of those blocks are consistent.
 For each of those functions, two overloads exist, one for in place rotation, one for out of place rotations.

 Those functions are perfectly fine for managing the rotations of the gradients of a set of integration points.
 However, their overhead is probably significant when dealing with only one integration point and their use shall probably be limited to debug builds.